-Tier 2 employees (those hired on or after January 1, 2011) attaining the age of 55 or older with ten or more years of creditable service are entitled to receive an annual retirement benefit equal to the average monthly salary obtained by dividing the total salary of the firefighter during the 96 consecutive months of service within the last 120 months of service in which the total salary was the highest by the number of months of service in that period.

-Firefighters' salary for pension purposes is capped at \$106,800, plus the lesser of 1⁄2 of the annual change in the Consumer Price Index or 2.50% compounded.
+Tier 2 employees (those hired on or after January 1, 2011) attaining the age of 55 or older with ten or more years of creditable service are entitled to receive an annual retirement benefit equal to the greater of the average monthly salary obtaining by dividing the total salary during the 48 consecutive months of service within the last 60 months in which the total salary was the highest by the number of months in that period; or the average monthly salary obtained by dividing the total salary of the firefighter during the 96 consecutive months of service within the last 120 months of service in which the total salary was the highest by the number of months of service in that period.
+Firefighters' salary for pension purposes is capped at \$106,800, plus the lesser of 1⁄2 of the annual change in the Consumer Price Index or 3% compounded.
 The annual benefit shall be increased by 2.50% of such salary for each additional year of service over 20 years up to 30 years to a maximum of 75% of such salary.
 Employees with at least ten years may retire at or after age 50 and receive a reduced benefit (i.e., 1⁄2% for each month under 55).
 The monthly benefit of a Tier 2 firefighter shall be increased annually at age 60 on the January 1st after the firefighter retires, or the first anniversary of the pension starting date, whichever is later.
 Noncompounding increases occur annually, each January thereafter.
 The increase is the lesser of 3% or 1⁄2 of the change in the Consumer Price Index for the proceeding calendar year.